DanielFLopez1620/HTML_and_CSS_TopicsAndExamples/frontend_developer_course/frontend_developer_notes.md

 - **CSS** stands for Cascading Style Sheets and it will comes for appearance, in other words, the color, sizes, locations and more.

-One of your best friends during this selection will be the Inspection option in your web browser (Chrome, Firefox, Brave...), which can be accessed with **F12**:
+One of your best friends during these lessons will be the Inspection option in your web browser (Chrome, Firefox, Brave...), which can be accessed with **F12**:

 ![inspection_overview](/frontend_developer_course/resources/inspection_overview.png)

 Also, before we start coding you will need to learn about the rendering engines, which is the tool inside the web browser that allows to convert the code to a form that understand the application and then display it in screen.
 Let's check some options: